exetico/volumio-plugins/plugins/music_service/podstream/README.md

 - [ ] Create .timer for the .service, so it's triggered every 2. hours fx - or see [maybe](#maybe)-tag where `playlist-parser` is mentioned.
 - [ ] Add an "FAQ/Quick start guide" to the plugin
 - [ ] Publich the plugin and tell the world about the plugin in the [Volumio 2 Plugins Collection](https://volumio.org/forum/volumio-plugins-collection-t6251.html)-thread.
+- [ ] Check if the rssfeed-file is present before trying to execute the bash-tasks.
+Cause it's generating errors like `/data/plugins/music_service/podstream/rss2playlist_service.sh: line 15: rssfeeds: No such file or directory`.

 # Maybe
 - Add the option to combine both URL-feed and local input - and allow users to add more than one feed with a seperator like "||" or something else.